-Case closure
+4. Case closure

-Every allegation received by the HPC must be considered on its merits and, as HPC's main objective is public protection, there is a presumption in favour of making further inquiries about an allegation unless it clearly does not meet the Standard of Acceptance.
+Every allegation received by the HCPC must be considered on its merits and, as the HCPC's main objective is public protection, there is a presumption in favour of making further inquiries about an allegation unless it clearly does not meet the standard of acceptance.

-A decision not to proceed with an allegation on the basis that it does not meet the Standard of Acceptance should only be taken after consideration of all the available information.
+A decision not to proceed with an allegation on the basis that it does not meet the standard of acceptance should only be taken after consideration of all the available information.
 At this stage in the process, any doubts should be resolved in favour of public protection, by allowing the allegation to proceed.
+In marginal cases, such doubts can often be resolved by reviewing the allegation in the light of the additional information provided by the registrant in response to the allegation.

-If an allegation is found not to meet the Standard of Acceptance and the case is closed, it is important that clear reasons for the decision are recorded.
+If an allegation is found not to meet the standard of acceptance and the case is closed, it is important that clear reasons for the decision are recorded.

-Where an allegation is closed at this stage, although it does not form part of a registrant's formal HPC record, it is intelligence which may be taken into account if a further allegation is made against that registrant.
+Where an allegation is closed at this stage, although it does not form part of a registrant's formal HCPC record, it is intelligence which may be taken into account if a further allegation is made against that registrant.

-Time limit
+5. Time limit

-Article 22(3) of the Order allows the HPC to investigate allegations relating to events which occurred at any time, even at a point before the person concerned was a registrant.
+Article 22(3) of the Order allows the HCPC to investigate allegations relating to events which occurred at any time, even at a point before the person concerned was a registrant.

-However, significant practical difficulties may arise when allegations are not reported to the HPC in a timely manner.
+However, significant practical difficulties may arise when allegations are not reported to the HCPC in a timely manner.
 These include the destruction or loss of records and other physical evidence and witnesses having a poor recollection of events or being untraceable.

-Normally, allegations will not be regarded as meeting the Standard of Acceptance if they are made more than five years after the events giving rise to them.
+Normally, allegations will not be regarded as meeting the standard of acceptance if they are made more than five years after the events giving rise to them.